JohnNewman1/GildedRoseNode/README.md

 ### Technology

-- javascript
+- Javascript
 - Node.js
 - Jquery
 - HTML

 ### Testing

-The project was Test Driven using Jasmine
+The project was test driven using Jasmine

-To run the tests open ``npm run test`` in the command line.
+To run the tests enter ``npm run test`` in the command line.